Tornevall/mcu-timeline-api/README.md

 # Marvel MCU Timeline API

+If you want to take a look of a project that works with AJAX processing against the API you can take a look at https://snapshot.earth616.org/ that is live and running on this codebase.

 This is a project that has a long history with a lot of manual handling - the first version was handled in a confluence documentation (https://mcu.earth616.org/pages/viewpage.action?pageId=54132764) and is still partially maintained.